 If you are new to baking and would like to start off with a simple fail-proof recipe for Eggless Chocolate Cake, you have come to the right place.
 I have tried various versions of this recipe and liked this one the best.
-The reasons being that there aren’t too many ingredients involved, its a simple recipe and you can use the same pan to mix the ingredients and bake it – no muss no fuss.
+The reasons are that there aren’t too many ingredients involved, it’s a simple recipe, and you can use the same pan to mix the ingredients and bake it – no muss, no fuss.

 Some important things to note